Teaching in Schools

 Eligibility requirements

-Government regulations state that applicants must have a degree and passes at Grade 4 (C) or above in GCSE Maths and English (or equivalent).
-For early years and primary courses applicants must also have a science GCSE at Grade 4 (C) or above.
+The UK Government sets out the eligibility criteria for becoming a teacher in England or Wales.
 Beyond that, each initial teacher training provider is responsible for its recruitment and admissions policy, so it may be possible, for example, for somebody who has studied Development to teach Geography, or a Classicist to teach English.
 Some teacher training providers such as Teach First may allow you to teach a different subject to your degree if you have an A level in the subject you want to teach.
 You should contact training providers directly with queries about the suitability of your degree course for the subject you wish to teach.
 Subject knowledge enhancement courses are available in some shortage subjects for graduates needing to develop or refresh their subject knowledge prior to a course of teacher training.

 Degree Subject